nspyrison/nspyrison_netlify/content/authors/nicholas/_index.md

 ---

-I am studying multivariate data visulizations as PhD candidate at Monash University, Melbourne Austalia.
-I am the author of the R package [{spinifex}](https://cran.r-project.org/web/packages/spinifex/index.html), which facilitates 'manual' data visualization tours, _ie._ animations of linear projections orthogonally interpolating as the contribution of a single variable is controled.
-The package also consumes `{tourr}` tour paths extending the graphics they can be rendered with.
+I am a PhD candidate at Monash University, Melbourne Austalia where I study multivariate data visualization.
+I am the author of the R package [{spinifex}](https://cran.r-project.org/web/packages/spinifex/index.html), which animates many linear projections of data over small changes in the basis, known as _tours_.

 I am grateful to be studying with the [NUMBATS](https://numbat.space/) and [Immersive Analytics](https://ialab.it.monash.edu/).
 My PhD research is in collaboration with
 [Professor Dianne Cook](http://www.dicook.org/) and [Professor Kim Marriott](https://research.monash.edu/en/persons/kimbal-marriott)

 I have been deepening my appreciation for coffee during my time in Australia.
-I am dog person, and enjoy a wide variety of Comedy and board games.
+I am dog person, and enjoy a wide variety of comedy and board games.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv_NicholasSpyrison.pdf" "newtab" >}} cv{{< /staticref >}}.